Built-in Filters

 spaceless

-Removes spaces and line breaks within HTML tags.
+Removes whitespace and newlines inside HTML tags.

 {% set value = "<p>\n<a> </a>\r\n </p>" %}